-When a TPL update is necessary, the associated claim(s) should not be submitted to the payer (MCO or FFS Medicaid) for processing until the TPL update is made on beneficiary's file in the payer's system.
-Providers should re-verify updates through REVS or MEVS to confirm that the TPL update has occurred in the fee-for-service system when FFS is the payer, and re-verify updates through the MCO provider portal to confirm the TPL update has occurred when the MCO is the payer.
+When a TPL update is necessary, the associated claim(s) should not be submitted to the payer (managed care organization (MCO) or fee-for- service (FFS) Medicaid) for processing until the TPL update is made on beneficiary's file in the payer's system.
+Providers should re-verify updates through REVS or MEVS to confirm that the TPL update has occurred in the dicaid ie fee-for-service system when FFS is the payer, and re-verify updates through the MCO provider portal to confirm the TPL update has occurred when the MCO is the payer.